trufflesuite/trufflesuite.com/src/blog/the-merge-and-what-it-means-for-truffle/index.md

 ## How does the Merge change Ethereum as we know it today?

-The Merge, although designed to only have minimal impact on how Ethereum is operated from the end-user, smart contract, and dapp perspective, there are some minor changes worth noting.
+The Merge is designed to only have minimal impact on how Ethereum is operated from the end-user, smart contract, and dapp perspective.
+However, there are some minor changes worth noting.

 ### 1. Block structure